stonish/lb-stack-setup/README.md

 ```

 ## Known issues
+- We don't know how to run over GRID files
+- You MUST run the top-level `make` from the directory where it resides.
 - Need to be able to run docker without sudo.
-- You MUST run the top-level `make` from the directory where it resides.
 - You MUST be on the CERN network to profit from distcc.
 - CMake emits a bunch of warnings.
 ```